jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02.md

 ### III.
 Changing the mouse symbol over points

-Thinking about accordance, we should let our users know that the points are clickable.
+Thinking about affordance, we should let our users know that the points are clickable.
 To do so, lets change the mouse cursor to a pointer when we roll over a feature in each layer.
 Just like the previous step, this is within a loop, so it is added for each layer using the variable `layerID`.
 In past assignments, we had explicitly named the layer for `map.on` functions.

 1. In the same scope as the code above (`if (!map.getLayer(layerID)) {...}`), right after the code block for the popups, add the following code block:
   ```javascript